-Best Student Film: The Dewberry Empire by Christian Schlaeffer
+Winner: The Dewberry Empire by Christian Schlaeffer

 The wonderful cinematography, characterisation and storytelling in the Dewberry Empire combined to capture a unique moment in time.
 A glimpse into the emotional extremes and limitless possibilities of a childhood world contained within a summer afternoon.

-THE KIOSK by ANETE MELECE
+Special Mention: THE KIOSK by ANETE MELECE

 Beautifully observed, impeccably structured with an engaging witty narrative.

-Best Music Video: Autour du Lac by Noemie Marsily and Carl Roosens
+Winner: Autour du Lac by Noemie Marsily and Carl Roosens

 This video really stood out from the others.
 The jury felt it was innovative, with spontaneous drawings capturing the experimental and discordant nature of the song.